Jay Conroy

-Jay Michael Conroy (born 2 March 1986) is a semi-professional footballer, model and actor who plays for Isthmian Division One South side Three Bridges.
+Jay Michael Conroy (born 2 March 1986) is an English semi-professional footballer, model and actor who plays for Isthmian Division One South side Three Bridges.

-Having started his footballing career as a trainee at Crystal Palace, he spent almost 10 years in non-league football with his most notable spells coming for AFC Wimbledon, Chelmsford City, Lewes and Farnborough.
+Having started his footballing career as a trainee at Crystal Palace, he spent almost ten years in non-league football with his most notable spells coming for AFC Wimbledon, Chelmsford City, Lewes and Farnborough.
 He has won the Isthmian League Division One and Conference South during his career.

 As a part-time model, Conroy has worked alongside brands including Nivea, Gillette and Abercrombie & Fitch, while fronting a national Breast Cancer campaign and featuring on Men's Health, Men's Fitness and GQ Fitness magazine covers.

 He also appeared in Series 1 of The Only Way Is Essex, building a close relationship with TV personality Amy Childs.

 Football career

 Crystal Palace

 Conroy began his career as a trainee at Crystal Palace, but was unable to break into the first team and failed to make his professional debut.
 On 11 May 2004, he lined-up at Selhurst Park as part of a Crystal Palace XI for Steve Kember's testimonial.